genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 $ genx
 ```

-Use the GenesisX CLI to generate an application using a Genesis app seed by selecting `❯ create application` and answering the questions that follow:
+Use the GenesisX CLI to generate an application using a Genesis app seed.

+Select `❯ create application` and answering the questions that follow:

 ```
 ❯ create application - Generates a local application.